rankutah/blog/sites/rank-utah/content/locations/buena-vista-va.md

 ## BlueridgeTech Website — Computer Repair Shop in Buena Vista, VA

-As a website design company, I built the BlueridgeTech website with clear calls-to-action and appointment booking while keeping compact, fast-loading pages.
+The BlueridgeTech website makes it easy to book an appointment, call, or send a message, while keeping pages compact and fast-loading.

 ![Blue Ridge Tech Website Design - built by a small agency](../media/website-design-blueridge-tech.avif)